mbest1813/documentation/v2/clickstream/destinations/google-tagmanager.md

 [Learn more about Google Tag Manager](https://www.google.com/analytics/tag-manager/)

-## Why send data to Google Tag Manager using Astronomer Clickstream?
+## Why send data to Google Tag Manager using MetaRouter?

-With Astronomer's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SKDs for iOS and Android mobile apps.
-Instead, GTM will be automatically loaded onto any pages where your Astronomer snippet is initialized and your `analytics.js` page gets called in client-side JavaScript.
+With MetaRouter's GTM integration, you won't have to worry about loading GTM's snippet onto every single one of your pages or installing SKDs for iOS and Android mobile apps.
+Instead, GTM will be automatically loaded onto any pages where your MetaRouter snippet is initialized and your `analytics.js` page gets called in client-side JavaScript.

-Astronomer's integration only requires the `Container ID` tied to your account.
+MetaRouter's integration only requires the `Container ID` tied to your account.
 Skip the headache and get straight to insights.

-## Getting Started with Google Tag Manager and Astronomer Clickstream
+## Getting Started with Google Tag Manager and MetaRouter

 ### Google Tag Manager Side